Skip to main content

 note

-One difference from the native connector is that the REST interface is stateless and so the USE db_name command has no effect.
+One difference from the native connection is that the REST interface is stateless and so the USE db_name command has no effect.
 All references to table names and super table names need to specify the database name in the prefix.
 TDengine supports specification of the db_name in RESTful URL.
 If the database name prefix is not specified in the SQL command, the db_name specified in the URL will be used.

 Installation